 - Lightweight design

-- Does allow external sounds to filter through
+- Design does allow external sounds to filter through

-The Sport Earbuds are smaller, plastic in feel and aren’t as flashy as their QC Earbuds counterparts.
-Given the more pressing need for durability, that lack of a premium finish isn’t really a problem here.
-More importantly, the fact that they’re not as big and weigh less provides fewer distractions during workouts.
+The Sport Earbuds are smaller, plastic in feel and aren’t as premium looking as their QuietComfort Earbuds stablemate.
+Given the more pressing need for durability, the lack of a premium finish isn’t a problem here, and more importantly, as they aren’t as big and weigh less, the Sports Earbuds provide fewer distractions during workouts.

-It’s the fit that’s the best aspect of Bose Sport Earbuds’ design.
+It’s the fit that’s the best quality of Bose Sport Earbuds’ design.
 They use the same StayHear tip as the QuietComfort Earbuds, with every surface that touches the inside of the ear made from soft silicone for increased comfort.
+Resistance is IPX4, which is the most common rating among true wireless earbuds, guarding against sweat from workouts or a sudden British rain shower.

-The charging case is on the large side, and includes a battery LED indicator on the front, USB-C connection on the rear and a button for Bluetooth pairing inside.
-It’s available in a choice of three colours: Glacier White and Baltic Blue and Triple Black.
+The charging case is large side, featuring a battery LED indicator on the front, USB-C connection on the rear and a button for Bluetooth pairing inside.
+The headphones (and case) are available in a choice of three colours: Glacier White and Baltic Blue and Triple Black.

-Lastly, the Sport Earbuds feature responsive touch and swipe gestures, with pause/play, volume, voice assistant access (on the right earbud) as well as a shortcut of your own choosing.
-Neither volume control nor the shortcut is enabled out of the box – you’ll need the Bose Music companion app to activate both.
+Lastly, the Sport Earbuds feature swift touch and swipe gestures, with pause/play, volume, voice assistant access (on the right earbud) as well as a shortcut of your own choosing (left earbud).
+Neither volume control, volume touch nor the shortcut is enabled out of the box – you’ll need the Bose Music companion app to toggle these features on.

 - Reliable connectivity and good call quality